Emotion Transfer in Sound

 — ChatGPT Observation

-As I thought more about my idea for the experiment, I realized that a guitar offers multiple ways for the player to interact and therefore potentially introduce an emotion into the tone through physical interaction.
-So I thought a more strict test would be hitting a key on a MIDI controller to trigger a software synth patch, and next I decided to do that.
-I followed the same process as before to adopt each mental state, before playing and recording the same single note for each 'feeling'.
-The midi keyboard and the software synth both have velocity interpretaion.
+As I thought more about my idea for the experiment, I realised that a guitar offers multiple ways for the player to interact and therefore potentially introduce an emotion into the tone through physical interaction.
+A more controlled test might be hitting a key on a MIDI controller to trigger a software synth patch.
+So I did this - following the same process as before to adopt each mental state, before playing and recording the same single note under each 'state'.
+The midi keyboard and the software synth both have velocity interpretation.

 Test 2 - Audio Clips Used